How I Went From a Frustrated Classical Pianist,

 You don't know what you "should" really be doing, or if it's the right way to do it.

-You second-guess everything and are constantly looking for new ways
+You second-guess everything and are constantly looking for new ways to improve,

-to improve, but end up overwhelmed with options.
+but end up overwhelmed with options.

 You might feel like your playing sounds stiff or underwhelming.
+And deep down, when you hit that final chord…

-you don’t feel proud.
+You don’t feel proud.
 (More like hoping no one heard it.)

 It’s frustrating as hell.